MOSAiC-Zooplankton-Image-Analyses/maze_image_processing_pipeline/docs/index.rst

 ====================================

 The MAZE Image Processing Pipeline (MAZE-IPP) is a comprehensive tool for advanced marine biological research, integrating three specialized modules to enhance zooplankton imagery analysis.
+It is used via a command-line interface (CLI).
 The first module (`maze-ipp loki`) resegments LOKI (Lightframe On-sight Keyspecies Investigation) data for precise organism delineation.
 The second module (`maze-ipp segmseg`) targets semantic segmentation of calanoid copepods.
 The third module (`maze-ipp polytaxo`) provides fine-grained polyhierarchical identification of calanoid copepods and chaetognatha, detailing orientation, health, life stage, and sex.